 Pixar’s SparkShorts is delivering animated content from voices never heard before.
-Edwin Chang’s “Wind” emerged as one of the most memorable.
+Edwin Chang’s Wind emerged as one of the most memorable.
 A heartbreaking story about a grandmother and her grandson foraging their bleak surroundings to build a rocket- with dreams of escape.
-This story is a moving metaphor for immigrant sacrifice and separation.
-In a country built on immigrant perseverance, it is shocking how rare a story like this is recognized.
+Wind is a moving metaphor for immigrant sacrifice and separation.

 Edwin has been working at Pixar for 15 years, “on a range of projects from Pixar rides at Disneyland to feature films like Up, Inside Out, and Coco.”
 His work has been, “primarily on the technical side, focusing on clothing and hair simulation.”
 SparksShorts presented the opportunity for Edwin to write and direct for the first time.

 Edwin had been pitching, “short film ideas in various other forums, and the idea for what became Wind stuck in many people’s minds.”
 In his initial pitch, “the characters and their home were continuously falling down a never-ending hole.
 While the concept was compelling, it became confusing and raised questions distracting from the storyline so we chose to simplify it to their world being suspended by the winds around them.”